RazvanN7/dconf/2019_talk_outline.md

 # Introducing the Copy Constructor – Talk outline

-NOTE: Most of the technical aspects are copy pasted from the DIP as I wrote the DIP having a potential presentation
+NOTE: Most of the technical aspects are copy pasted from the DIP as I wrote the DIP having a potential presentation in mind

 Last year, in this period, I was trying to fix some issues regarding the postblit and came to the conclusion that it has some insurmountable problems, which I will later discuss.
 The alternative to the postblit is the